 A verbal contract is not legally binding.

 Q: What is needed for a verbal contract?

 A verbal contract consists of an offer and acceptance of goods or services by at least two individuals or parties.

 Q: What makes a contract legally binding?

-A contract is legally binding in Arizona if it involves and offer, acceptance of the offer and “consideration” which means value, and this can be money or labor.
+A contract is legally binding in Arizona if it involves an offer, acceptance of the offer, and “consideration” — which means value can be money or labor.

 What to Do If You Need Help With Contracts in Arizona